vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 ## Browser

 We recommend that you use the latest version of Chrome to get access to Studio.
+Otherwise, some features may not work properly.